byishimo1234-glitch/alu-shell/init_files_variables_and_expansions/README.md

-File that Create a script that creates a new local variable..
+File that Create a script that creates a new global variable..